Dhaulagiri Circuit Trek

 • Professional and experienced Trek Leader / Guide trained in Wilderness First Aid.

-• Supplementary Oxygen tank or Gamow Bag (A life-saving device in case of Acute Mountain Sickness) along with the comprehensive First Aid Kit.
+• Supplementary Oxygen tank or Gamow Bag (A life-saving device for acute mountain sickness) along with a comprehensive First Aid Kit.

 • Professional and experienced Trek Leader / Guide trained in Wilderness First Aid.